 I was assigned to the mighty USS Hickman County, LST 825.
 This floating outhouse had been slammed together quickly by rookies who hadn’t any shipyard experience and began it’s service in 1944.
 The coxswain (and fellow pot smoker) at the time of my arrival was heading home in a few weeks.
 We convinced the Captain (Austin Lett III, who was just a few years older than myself) that I’d been raised around boats and would be the perfect replacement in charge of the two LCVP‘s that hung from davits on either side of the ship.
 Having never operated any boat in actuality, a number of frightening trips lay ahead, but puttering around in my boats, beat the hell out of the constant scraping and painting in blistering heat that my shipmates faced.
 Here’s a WWII training video about LST’s.

-Many of my responsibilities as coxswain involved transporting my shipmates to and from “liberty” at various towns and small villages along the Mekong River.
+Many of my responsibilities as coxswain involved transporting my shipmates to and from “liberty” at various towns and small villages along the rivers we sailed.
 These were often miles from where the ship was beached.
 The trip there was pleasant enough, but the return was at night and most of my mates were drunk and disorderly.
 Searching for the very drunk stragglers before the return trip was a regular event.

 In places, the rivers were quite narrow with the